 Gartner predicted that in 2019, 20 percent of user interactions with smartphones will take place via virtual personal assistants.

 The truth is they were not far off.
 Advances in text analysis and natural language processing has grown the list of queries that can be answered, and tasks resolved without human interaction.
-And since 2016, the popularity of using NLU in the form of chatbots to drive sales, qualify leads or to provide customer support, have had analysts forecast that conversational commerce will automate up to 85% of customer interactions by 2020.
+And since 2016, the popularity of using NLU in the form of chatbots to drive sales, qualify leads or to provide customer support, have had analysts forecast that conversational commerce will automate up to 85% of customer interactions

 Smartphones have changed the way in which people communicate and engage with each other.
 Messaging apps and social media are driving the exponential growth in the intelligent assistant landscape because it feels intimate and personal, encouraging customer transactions such as buying a product, present targeted promotions and product recommendations based on the customer’s enquiry, profile and history incorporating real-time analytics and business reporting.
 Bots are unmediated in a way that most digital interface still entirely fails at.

-With an intelligent bot handling high volume, frequently asked questions, your contact center agents can focus on resolving complex customer issues.
+With an intelligent bot handling high volume, frequently asked questions, your contact centre agents can focus on resolving complex customer issues.
 Additionally, due to working in the most efficient way possible, bots can handle spikes in customer contact to digital platforms, while dramatically decreasing the volume of physical calls which makes it easier to stay on top of demand and to record interactions on a CRM system or for analytics and training.
 Given its scalability, a bot implementation is a cost-effective opportunity for business improvement.
 An affordable, intelligent point of contact that can efficiently respond to an unlimited number of queries with relevant information, any day, any time.

 Self-serving answers when customers need assistance across desktop, mobile and social channels is not a new concept anymore.
 This is not news to enterprises either and most will have incorporated – or are looking to integrate – a powerful intelligent FAQ system into their customer service/experience strategy.
 And although there appears to be an AI-uncertainty among business leaders, small steps need to be taken towards implementing AI to not get left behind.